Butler University | Guest Artist Residency

-The studio course takes a multi-disciplinary approach to devising performance and creating text, movement and visual material.
-For many, this was the first introduction and pathway to creating work stemming from their own experience and design.
+The studio course takes an interdisciplinary approach to devising performance and creating text, movement and visual material.
+For many, this was the first introduction and pathway to creating work generated from their own experience and design.

-The students climbed the work beautifully which included many rigorous physical, mental demands and challenges including:
+The students climbed the work beautifully which included many rigorous physical, mental demands and challenges.

 - To read, interpret and jockey ideas across a variety of modalities